Hi everyone, my name is Raina Hubley. I’m a Life Sciences co-op student at Ontario Tech.

 You might be considering a science program and wonder if it’s the right fit or if it will lead to certain job opportunities.
 Well, a co-op placement will give you the chance to work in an environment that you might find yourself in after graduating.

-Every term you participate in a co-op placement, you earn credits towards your co-op degree.
-When graduating, your degree will have the Co-operative Education designation on it, which can give you an advantage when applying to jobs.
+You'll continue to earn credits toward your degree while you participate in a co-op placement.
+When graduating, your degree will have the Co-operative Education designation on it, which can give you an advantage when applying for jobs.

-You can do science co-op placements for 4, 8, 12 or 16 consecutive months, in which time employers offer you a competitive salary!
+You can do science co-op placements for 4, 8, 12 or 16 consecutive months, during which employers offer you a competitive salary!
 This allows you to gain valuable knowledge and experience while earning money that can help you pay for your education.

 The co-op program provides you with many opportunities for networking, even before your first placement occurs.
-You will be able to meet tons of people from the program and partake in a class specifically made for co-op students.
+You'll be able to meet tons of people from the program and partake in a class specifically made for co-op students.

-When on your placement, you will have the opportunity to create long-lasting connections with industry professionals.
-These connections will help you both during your placement and after graduation when searching for jobs.
+During your placement, you'll have the chance to create long-lasting connections with industry professionals.
+These connections will help you during your placement and after graduation when searching for jobs.

 Some things to consider before applying: